weeeBox/mobile-system-design/exercises/image-library.md

 + into(target: ImageView): ImageRequest // we can overload this to support multiple targets
 ```

-> **Candidate**: "We can register lifecycle callbacks with UI-targets (ImageView, Button, etc) for stoping the loading and freeing up resources."
+> **Candidate**: "We can register lifecycle callbacks with UI-targets (ImageView, Button, etc) for easier control of resources.
+For example, we can stop loading when the target is detached from the view hierarchy, becomes invisible, or gets recycled as a part of list scrolling."

 ## Follow-up Questions
 Some interviewers might ask follow-up questions that might change the original design and introduce new requirements.

 > **Interviewer**: "How would you change your design if you can't use the HttpClient caching?"
 > **Candidate**: "I would store image metadata in a relational database and store image bytes in the internal cache directory?"
+> **Candidate**: "Also, I would set a disk usage limit for the cache and provide a simple LRU eviction policy."

 > **Interviewer**: "Why would you select the internal cache directory?
 What other options do you have?"
 > **Candidate**: "The cache directory can be automatically cleaned up when the device disk space runs low.
 Also, the cached contents won't be backed up with the app."
 > **Candidate**: "I would prefer an internal storage for privacy reasons and to avoid using extra permissions (Android only)."
 > **Candidate**: "I don't think if I know a better storage option."

+_NOTE: It's ok to tell the interviewer that you don't have much experience with the storage options.
+Better be honest than get caught in a lie._

 > **Interviewer**: "What if you need to store sensitive images?"
-> **Candidate**: "I would add this as a flag to the `ImageRequest` and encrypt/decrypt corresponding image files using encryption keys from Android Keystore or iOS Keychain."
+> **Candidate**: "I would support this as a flag in the `ImageRequest` and encrypt/decrypt corresponding files using encryption keys from Android Keystore or iOS Keychain."
 > **Candidate**: "A **better** option is not to store sensitive images at all."

 ## Major Concerns and Trade-Offs